Bregenz: Transport

 There are three railway stations within the municipality.
 Bregenz railway station is an intermediate stop on the Vorarlberg railway line (Vorarlbergbahn), which traverses Vorarlberg in a north-south direction.
-The harbour of Bregenz is adjacent to Bregenz Hafen railway station, which is situated on the same railway line.
+Another railway station on the same railway line is Bregenz Hafen railway station, which is situated adjacent to the harbour of Bregenz.
 A third station, is situated further south on the Vorarlberg line.
 Bregenz station is called at by the S1 and S3 regional train services of Vorarlberg S-Bahn, S7 service of St. Gallen S-Bahn, REX 1 and long-distance EuroCity and Railjet trains, while the other two stations are only served by regional trains (S1, S3, REX 1).
 The regional train services are also part of Bodensee S-Bahn.

+Lake Constance passenger boat cruises of the Vorarlberg Lines depart from Bregenz Harbour.

 The Pfänderbahn is an aerial tram to Pfänder mountain, with its valley station located in Bregenz.

 The city does not have its own airport: The nearest airports are: